 If you are looking for a plant that complements your water bill, look no further than Chasmanthe.
 This drought tolerant bulb produces eye-popping flowers in almost every hue.
 Keep reading for tips on how to grow Chasmanthe and what winter care might be necessary.

 Chasmanthe is native to South Africa and one of the true heat seeking plants.
 In the wild, the plant grows in rocky outcrops.
 Some species occur where there is plentiful rainfall, while others grow in more arid regions.

-The long, wide leaves grow 2 to 5 feet (.61-1.5 m.) tall.
+The long, wide leaves grow 2 to 5 feet (61 cm. to 1.5 m.) tall.
 Stems emerge in late winter, followed by these big leaves.
-Next comes the flower stems and, finally, the tubular three-inch (7.6 cm.) blooms.
+Next comes the flower stems and, finally, the tubular 3 inch (8 cm.) blooms.
 The flowers come in every color of the sunset and deeper reds as well.

 How to Grow Chasmanthe

 Growing these beauties starts with planting Chasmanthe corms in late summer to fall.
 Select a sunny location in well-draining soil where the plant will receive average nutrient needs.
-Dig trenches about five inches deep (13 cm.) and space the corms several inches apart.
+Dig trenches about 5 inches deep (13 cm.) and space the corms several inches (8 cm.) apart.